Scramjets riding the supersonic wave

 Lighter, faster and far-reaching aircraft have always fought to the forefront of the aerospace industry.
 The Supersonic Combustion Ramjet engine, thought to be capable of speeds in excess of five-times the speed of sound and even spaceflight, has long been theorised as a potential engine for future aircraft.

-Now the X-51A Waverider, a product of cooperation between Boeing and Pratt & Whitney Rocketdyne, is beginning to prove that use of scramjet engines can be more than just theoretical.
+Now the X-51A Waverider, a product of cooperation between Boeing and Pratt & Whitney Rocketdyne, is beginning to prove that the use of scramjet engines can be more than just theoretical.

 Measuring at just 26ft long and with an empty weight of just more than 1,800kg, the X-51A Waverider fits under the wing of its B-52 Stratofortress carrier as if it were a standard, conventional engine.